 Intero has spent the past few weeks developing and researching in Mexico City.
 We demoed our app and headset to rowers at the Olimpiada National, who had a great time experimenting with our new form of training.

-Rodrigo is working on his PhD in computer engineering.
+Rodrigo is a PhD candidate in computer engineering.
 He can develop anything he sets his mind to.

 Becca’s background is in Neuroscience, Music, and Design.
 She’s making sure our brain works well with VR!